Did Jesus Go To Hell: Revealing The Reason For His Descent To The Depths Of Hell

 We may wonder, “Did Jesus go to Hell?”
-While the Bible contains several references to Jesus’ death and resurrection, there is no explicit mention of Him going to Hell.
+While the Bible contains several references to Jesus’ crucifixion and eventual resurrection, there is no explicit mention of Him going to Hell.
 However, some have argued that certain scriptures imply He did experience some form of separation from God following His death on the cross.

 One such example can be found in Psalm 16:10, where the psalmist says, “For You will not leave my soul in Sheol, nor will You allow Your Holy One to see corruption.”
 This has been interpreted as Jesus going to a place of punishment or torment after His death on the cross (i.e., Hell) before being resurrected alive and ascending into Heaven.